survivejs/webpack-book/manuscript/handling_styling/04_linting.md

 # Linting CSS

-[stylelint](http://stylelint.io/) allows us to lint CSS.
-It can be used with webpack through [postcss-loader](https://www.npmjs.com/package/postcss-loader).
+As discussed earlier in the *Linting JavaScript* chapter, linting is a technique that allows us to avoid certain categories of mistakes.
+Automation is good as it can save effort.
+In addition to JavaScript, it's possible to lint CSS. [stylelint](http://stylelint.io/) is a tool that allows that and it can be used with webpack through [postcss-loader](https://www.npmjs.com/package/postcss-loader).

-## Getting Started
+## Setting Up Stylelint

 To get started, install the required dependencies: